-The shepherd could not have fully understood what the angles were say, but they did not sit idly by:
+The shepherd could not have fully understood what the angels were say, but they did not sit idly by:

 When the angels had left them and gone into heaven, the shepherds said to one another, “Let us go now to Bethlehem and see this thing that has taken place, which the Lord has made known to us.”
 So they went with haste and found Mary and Joseph, and the child lying in the manger.
 (Luke 2:15-16)

-The message to the shepherds was a universal message.
+The message to the shepherds is a universal message.
 How do we respond to it today?
-We are talking about the greatest Christmas present of all.
-How do we respond to this gift?
+We are talking about the greatest gift of all.
 Do we receive it?
 Do we unwrap it?
 Children do not need to be told to unwrap their presents.

 When the goodness and loving kindness of God our Savior appeared, he saved us, not because of any works of righteousness that we had done, but according to his mercy, through the water of rebirth and renewal by the Holy Spirit.
 This Spirit he poured out on us richly through Jesus Christ our Savior, so that, having been justified by his grace, we might become heirs according to the hope of eternal life.
 (Titus 3:4)

-If we have received this gift then we, like the shepherds, will cause for great celebration
+If we have received God’s gift, then we, like the shepherds, will have cause for great celebration: